begindeep/django-start/README.md

     ```

     Test it out at [http://localhost:1337](http://localhost:1337).
-3. Modify init-letsencrypt.sh & app.conf with domains and email addresses and run it:
+3. Modify init-letsencrypt.sh & app.conf with domains and email addresses then running it:
 	```sh
     $ ./init-letsencrypt.sh
     ```